Cleco's Story - Ice & Electricity

 - Cleco received the 84th Annual Edison Award, the utility industry's most prestigious honor, for the company's innovative approach to diversifying its generation fuel mix with the commercial operation of Madison Unit 3.

 - Cleco successfully integrated into the Midcontinent Independent System Operator, Inc. (MISO) market.
 MISO offers Cleco customers more reliable power through regional transmission planning and coordination and will create wholesale and transmission growth opportunities for the company.

-- The sale of Cleco to a group of North American infrastructure investors led by Macquarie Infrastructure and Real Assets and British Columbia Investment Management Corporation, with John Hancock Financial and other infrastructure investors was completed.
+- The sale of Cleco to a group of North American infrastructure investors led by Macquarie Asset Management and British Columbia Investment Management Corporation, with John Hancock Financial and other infrastructure investors was completed.

 - Cleco common stock was delisted from the New York Stock Exchange.